stereum-dev/ethereum-node/controls/README.md

 # Molecule Test Environment
 ## Requirements
-You'll need to have `docker` and `python` with `pip` intalled.
+You'll need to have `docker` and `python` with `pip` installed.
 You can then install poetry with the following command:
 ```bash
 pip install poetry
 ```